PerlDancer/Dancer2/Contributing.md

 your contribution a much better chance of being integrated into Dancer2 quickly!

-**NOTE:** All active development is performed in the _master_ branch.
+**NOTE:** All active development is performed in the _main_ branch.
-Therefore, all your contribution work should be done in a fork of the _master_ branch.
+Therefore, all your contribution work should be done in a fork of the _main_ branch.

 Here is the workflow for submitting a patch:

-1. Fork the repository: http://github.com/PerlDancer/Dancer2 and click "Fork";
+1. Fork the repository: https://github.com/PerlDancer/Dancer2 and click "Fork";

 2. Clone your fork to have a local copy using the following command:

-        $ git clone git://github.com/myname/Dancer2.git
+        $ git clone git://github.com/yourname/Dancer2.git

-3. As a contributor, you should **always** work on the `master` branch of your clone.
+3. As a contributor, you should **always** work on the `main` branch of your clone.

         $ git remote add upstream https://github.com/PerlDancer/Dancer2.git
         $ git fetch upstream

-   This will create a local branch in your clone named _master_ and that will track the official _master_ branch.
+   This will create a local branch in your clone named _main_ and that will track the official _main_ branch.
 That way, if you have more or less commits than the upstream repo, you'll be immediately notified by git.